 Earphone Solutions History

 My family tradition in the music business dates back to 1928 when my great-grandfather Joaquim Pires founded the LUX Pianos factory.
-I started FMA in 1995 following my brother's lead into the music business.
-He is a drummer and a successful retailer of studio equipment.
+I started FMA in 1995.
 Since 1999 I had an online store created but we didn't want to go live fearing all the fraudulent activity and signing our lives out to the credit card contracts -- back then there was no recourse and credit card companies were just starting to try to understand online businesses.

 In 2000 after the crash of the Nasdaq I decided to launch our online presence and go live with the site.
 Up to that point we were a retail and wholesale of musical instruments and professional audio equipment.
 We were doing very well but I wanted to create a hedge and ecommerce made a lot of sense so I started to learn html by reading the source code of other sites.
 Back then, aside from Amazon, almost every other company had a website just with their name on it, address and phone number.
 Some sites you had to print an order form and fax them your order.
 So we kind of pioneered the shopping cart as we know today, with the help of Yahoo.